ighotouch/iac/01-cloudformation/README.md

 ### Principle 1.1

-AWS CloudFormation (CFN) is the preferred way we create AWS resources at Stelligent
+AWS CloudFormation (CFN) is the preferred way we create AWS resources

 ### Practice 1.1